WA reacts to Supreme Court decision curbing EPA authority to regulate greenhouse gas emissions

-The Supreme Court’s ruling Thursday to curb the Environmental Protection Agency’s ability to regulate power plant greenhouse gas emissions means that — at least for now – such efforts will be undertaken by state governments.
+The U.S. Supreme Court ruling Thursday to curb the Environmental Protection Agency’s ability to regulate power plant greenhouse gas emissions means that — at least for now — such efforts will be undertaken by state governments.

 Gov. Jay Inslee, who is appearing this morning before the media to talk about the ruling, has indicated he wants to lead the way.

-Gov. Jay Inslee slammed the court’s decision Thursday, condemning it as a “stunning reversal of environmental law” that “took a wrecking ball to the ability of the federal government to restrain pollution.”
+Inslee slammed the court’s decision, condemning it as a “stunning reversal of environmental law” that “took a wrecking ball to the ability of the federal government to restrain pollution.”

 Inslee said Washington must redouble its efforts to fight climate change and reduce pollution in the absence of federal action.

-“We are sounding the alarm and were proud of what we’ve done, but this decision makes it clear that we’ll have to accelerate our efforts when it comes to climate change and pollution,” Inslee said.
+“We are sounding the alarm and we’re proud of what we’ve done, but this decision makes it clear that we’ll have to accelerate our efforts when it comes to climate change and pollution,” Inslee said.

 Ongoing policy efforts — like the development of the Climate Commitment Act and the Clean Fuel Standard, as well as plans to shut down a TransAlta coal-fired power plant in Centralia by 2025 — will continue, Inslee said.